daneyul/chuseok/src/pages/Hanbok/index.md

 ![Hanbok-1](hanbok-1.jpg "hanbok")
 <p class="blog-cap">Kseniya Petukhova - Unsplash</p>
-<h2 class="blog-header--2">Wearing one</h2>
+<h2 class="blog-header--2">Dressing in Hanbok</h2>
 <p>
-For women, an underskirt is typically worn underneath the visible skirt which is called chima (치마).
-For men, this is called a baji (바지).
-Once wrapped, the end of the skirt should be placed on a woman’s left side so that she can move and sit down easily.
-Modern chimas have shoulder straps, however traditionally the malgi (upper part) of the skirt would be wrapped tightly around a woman’s chest.
-For both male and female, the jeogori (저고리) is worn on top with a ribbon on the chest.
-There are many hats to wear and hair accessories that can be used to tie up hair into a bun like a binyeo (비녀).
-The main difference between male and female hanbok is that females have more intricate patterns, seams, and cloth while men have simpler components and often wear an overcoat called po.
+For women, an underskirt is typically worn beneath the visible skirt known as the chima (치마).
+For men, trousers, or baji (바지), are worn.
+Traditionally, the upper part (malgi) of the skirt was wrapped tightly around a woman's chest, but modern chimas come with shoulder straps.
+After wrapping, the end of the skirt should be placed on a woman's left side to allow for easy movement and sitting.
+For both genders, the jeogori (저고리), a jacket with a ribbon on the chest, is worn on top.
+There is a vast array of hats and hair accessories, like the binyeo (비녀) which is used to tie up hair into a bun.
+The main distinction between male and female hanbok lies in the details - female hanbok feature more intricate patterns, seams, and fabric, while men's are simpler and often complemented by an overcoat called a po.
 </p>

 <h2 class="blog-header--2 mt-5">Variety</h2>
 <p class="blog-p">
-Aside from the traditional elite and commoner variations, there are also hanbok for weddings, children, and funerals.
-Weddings are where you may see them the most.
-Traditionally, there were hanbok specifically for the king, the queen, the princess, and the prince for formal ceremonies and daily wear.
+Aside from the traditional variations for different social classes, there are hanbok for specific occasions like weddings, funerals, and for children.
+Weddings are perhaps the event where hanbok are most prominently showcased.
+In historical times, there were specific hanbok designed for the king, queen, princess, and prince, each differing based on the occasion, whether it was a formal ceremony or daily wear.
 </p>